How to Make a Medal

 - Red or blue ribbon (approximately 1-inch thick)

 - Have your child trace and cut two small circles from an old cereal box that have a diameter of approximately 3 inches.
 Tracing around a small cup or jar works well.

 - Once she has cut out the two cardboard circles, have her turn them so that the non-printed side is facing up.
 She can then use a sponge or paint brush to cover the cardboard with gold paint.

 - While the paint is drying, have her prepare the ribbon that will hang around her neck.
 Help her measure a length of ribbon that is approximately 2 to 3 feet long, and have her cut it out.

 - Once the paint is dry, encourage her to embellish the painted side of one of the circles.
-Using permanent marker, she can write "1st Place," "Olympic Champion," "Winter Olympics 2010," or any other desired phrase.
+Using permanent marker, she can write "1st Place," "Olympic Champion," "Winter Olympics," or any other desired phrase.

-- Ask her to fold the ribbon at its middle so that it's formed into a large "V" shape, with the ribbon overlapping at the center.
+- Ask her to fold the ribbon in the center middle so that it's forms a large "V" shape, with the ribbon overlapping at the center.

 - Place a dab of craft glue on the center of the non-painted sides of each cardboard circle.
 Have her press the overlapping section of the ribbon onto the glued portion of one cardboard circle.

-- Have her also dab some glue onto the ends of the ribbon to attach them to each other.
+- Have her dab some glue onto the ends of the ribbon and press them together.

-The medal is done, and ready to be worn by your Olympic champion!
+Once the medal has dried completely, it's ready to be worn by your Olympic champion!